codebar/manual/_posts/2015-03-26-host-guide.md

 #### At the workshop

 One of the organisers will be at the venue around 6:00PM (30 minutes before official start time) to help you set up the space and check people in.
 Workshops usually last two and a half hours.
 Relax, have fun and enjoy your time as a codebar workshop host, and once again thank you very much.

+### Other info
+If your company is currently hiring juniors; codebar has a [job board](https://jobs.codebar.io/) you can advertise your roles on.